sweattep/modern_quotes/README.md

 >you must be educated, no matter what the discipline

+>working isn't a problem, but everybody needs to be rejuvenated.
+You don't get that time now

 >everything is related to everything else

 >the more you know, the more you accumulate